 The appropriate place to start is with Coleman v.
-Miller, the 1939 Supreme Court case dealing with the amendment process that launched the modern political question doctrine outside the Guarantee Clause context.
-Coleman involved a challenge to the validity of Kansas' purported ratification of the Child Labor Amendment, proposed by Congress in 1924 but never ratified (yet).
+Miller,99 the 1939 Supreme Court case dealing with the amendment process that launched the modern political question doctrine outside the Guarantee Clause context.100 Coleman involved a challenge to the validity of Kansas' purported ratification of the Child Labor Amendment, proposed by Congress in 1924 but never ratified (yet).
 Like the Congressional Pay Amendment, the Child Labor

-98. See Baker v.
+^{98.} See Baker v.
 Carr, 369 U.S. 186, 217 (1962).

-100. I set to one side Marbury's introduction of the term "political question," which referred to genuine political questions in the sense of policy questions on which the Constitution supplies no legal rule and therefore leaves things to the policy discretion of the legislative and executive branches.
+^{100.} I set to one side Marbury's introduction of the term "political question," which referred to genuine political questions in the sense of policy questions on which the Constitution supplies no legal rule and therefore leaves things to the policy discretion of the legislative and executive branches.
 Marbury v.
 Madison, 5 U.S. (1 Cranch) 137, 165-66, 170 (1803).
 The granddaddy of political question cases (in the sense that term has acquired), Luther v.
 Borden, 48 U.S. (7 How.)
 1 (1849), presented the issue of which of two groups constituted the lawful state government of Rhode Island.
-The Court's holding that the decision was one for the political question doctrine.
+The Court's holding that the decision was one for the political branches is better regarded as a substantive constitutional holding, not a true invocation of the political question doctrine.
 See Louis Henkin, Is There a "Political Question" Doctrine?, 85 YALE L.J.
 597, 607-09 (1976).
 A series of cases between 1912 and 1939, beginning with Pacific States Telephone & Telegraph Co. v.
-Oregon, 223 U.S. 118 (1912), all dealt with the political question doctrine.
+Oregon, 223 U.S. 118 (1912), all dealt with the political question doctrine in the context of challenges under the Guarantee Clause of Article IV to nontraditional state lawmaking procedures.
 See Henkin, supra, at 609 n.35.
 While decided on true "political question" grounds, it is questionable whether that rationale survived the Court's decision in Baker v.
 Carr, 369 U.S. 186 (1962).